Millicentchinelo/Devops_projects/09.Implement-Packer-to-call-Shell-Scripts/README.md

  ```

->>NOTE: It is important to start the shell script with a sleep command for 30seconds in order to allow time for the EC2 instance to be fully configured and running, below executing the commands.
+>>NOTE: It is important to start the shell script with a sleep command for 30seconds in order to allow time for the EC2 instance to be fully configured and running, before executing the commands.

-## **Initialize and build packer
+## Initialize and build packer

 ```
 packer init